rfoust/FlexModule/README.md

 ## Conclusion

 If you have questions, feel free to ask (rfoust at gmail.com).
-If you are interested in a feature that I haven't implemented yet, let me know and I'll probably make it a priority.
-This is a "proof-of-concept" and "for-fun" project.

 Enjoy!